-Hinoki Cup is a bilingual quiz game for 3rd- to 8th-graders, who are either native or non-native learners of Japanese and English.
-Its goal is to give younger students an exciting venue to demonstrate their language ability and boost their motivation to continue their study of both languages.
+Hinoki Cup is a bilingual quiz game for 3rd- to 9th-graders, who are either native or non-native learners of Japanese and English.
+It gives young students an exciting venue to demonstrate their language ability and boost their motivation to continue study of both languages.

 Hinoki Cup uses a "Jeopardy style" approach, where participants can select the difficulty of their questions, and contribute to their team regardless of language ability level.
 Questions and answers mix Japanese and English, thereby testing knowledge of both languages.

 Held annually, the Hinoki Cup "Legends of Language" competition is open to viewing by families and the public.
 Click here for simplified game rules (English).
 Click here for information on this year's Hinoki Cup.
 Click here for most recent Event Schedule.
 Click here for the most recent participant package (purpose, rules, schedule).
 Color-coded team Zoom banners (for online competition) can be downloaded here.
 Volunteer here!